Rebecca Sattin: International representative rowing

 The Australian women's eight stayed together into 2002 with just one seat change.
 Their European campaign ahead of the World Championships saw them take a bronze medal at the Rowing World Cup II in Lucerne and silver at the Rowing World Cup III in Munich.
 Sattin also raced in a double scull with Winter in Lucerne and in a coxless four who placed third (with the other half of the eight winning) at Munich.
 At the 2002 World Championships in Seville Spain, the Australian eight won their heat but were beaten out by the USA by 0.45 seconds in the final.
 With Sattin seated at six the Australians just held out the Germans and she won her second World Championship placing – a silver.
 As had occurred in 2001, four members of the 2002 eight including Sattin also doubled up in the coxless four to defend Australia's title.
-At Seville 2002 with Kristina Larsen in the bow, Victoria Roberts at stroke and Sattin & Winter in the engine room, the Australian girls won their heat and beat Canada in the final to claim another World Championship title – Sattin's second.
+At Seville 2002 with Kristina Larsen in the bow, Victoria Roberts at stroke and Sattin and Winter in the engine room, the Australian girls won their heat and beat Canada in the final to claim another World Championship title – Sattin's second.

 Sattin was again in elite Australian crew contention in 2003.
 She raced in a coxless four and the eight at the World Rowing Cup III in Lucerne and secured her place in the eight for the 2003 World Rowing Championships in Milan.
 With Sattin in the six seat the eight placed fourth.

 At the 2003 World Rowing Championships the Australian women's quad scull coached by Lyall McCarthy had won a World Championship title.
 Coming into the 2004 Athen Olympics Dana Faletic, Amber Bradley and the young Tasmanian Kerry Hore all held their seats in the quad but Sattin was selected to replace the veteran Jane Robinson.
 They performed at the Rowing World Cup III in Lucerne and in Athens, got to the Olympic final via a repechage.
 They were fourth across the line in the final.
 After the medals had been presented it was discovered that a member of the third-placed Ukrainian crew failed the drugs test and Australia was elevated to the bronze medal position and Rebecca won an Olympic medal in her final Australian representative rowing appearance.

 Surf boats

 After retiring from still water rowing Sattin took up Surfboat rowing.
-Between 2008 and 2014 she represented the North Cottesloe Beach SLSC at national Australian championships in Open Female and Open Mixed surfboat events.
+Between 2008 and 2014 she represented the North Cottesloe Surf Life Saving Club at national Australian championships in Open Female and Open Mixed surfboat events.